eht16/python-logstash-async/docs/about.rst

   * Transport of events via TCP, UDP the Beats protocol
   * TCP transport optionally SSL-encrypted
   * Special formatter ready to be used in Django projects
+  * Special formatter ready to be used in Flask projects

 Asynchronous processing